 This in itself would not have caused problems, since the change occurred after the tank in question had been manufactured, and after the mission it was intended for had completed.
 However before the tank could be fitted to its designated service module, it was damaged.
 The tank was held back for repair and another tank was used in its place; the repaired tank would then be used in Apollo 13's service module but the thermal cutout switches were not replaced to reflect the higher voltage that they would be supplied with.

-No damage would occur to the switches until they were operated but when they did, at over twice their rated voltage, an electrical arc caused them to exceed their temperature tolerances and permanently weld themselves closed, allowing the heater to continue operating unchecked.
+No damage would occur to the switches until they were operated but when they did, at over twice their rated voltage, an electrical arc welded them closed, allowing the heater to continue operating unchecked.
 The heater exceeded 1000° F at times, since it was required to operate for 8-hour periods.
 Of course no-one noticed this, since the normal operating temperature range of the oxygen tank was -300F to 80F and the gauges didn't provide readings outside this range.
 This excessive temperature probably destroyed the Teflon insulation on the cables supplying the fan motors with power.
 When the fans were operated during the cryo stir, the cables short circuited and ignited the insulation, in turn igniting the oxygen.

 Then No.2 oxygen tank burst.

 The service module severely damaged and venting oxygen, the command module had to be shut down to remain usable for re-entry.
-The moon landing mission was scrubbed in fairly short order as it was impossible with the damage sustained; the new mission was to get the astronauts back.
+The moon landing mission was scrubbed in fairly short order; the mission became to get the astronauts back.
 In probably-insulting brief, this was done by using the lunar module to provide power, oxygen and propulsion to the command module to get it back to Earth.
 This was not without its difficulties, not least having to fly for a good portion of the return journey without a guidance computer, having a frozen command module and no air conditioning, but I will again point the reader in the direction of the Apollo 13 node, (particularly scuzzy's writeup, which has excellent detail on the fault with the oxygen tank).

 Sooo, it's now April 17, 1970 and Apollo 13 splashes down in the Pacific Ocean just after midday.
 Everyone's pretty pleased with themselves and don't even notice their rocketing (hah!) blood pressures or the amount of cigarettes and coffee they've consumed over the last week.
 Yup, life is good for NASA.
 Never before had a failure been such a triumph.

 A short time later North American Rockwell, designers and manufacturers of the Apollo command and service modules, received an invoice from Grumman Aerospace Corporation, designers and manufacturers of the lunar module.
-Now, since being respectively handed the top and bottom/second prizes in space manufacturing contracts, something of a rivalry had arisen between the two.
-It was clear that Grumman's LEM had saved Apollo 13's day, and the joke invoice detailed $312,421.24 of charges to Rockwell for services rendered towing their crippled command and service modules back to Earth:
+Now, since being respectively handed the top and bottom/second prizes in space manufacturing contracts, the two had developed something of a rivalry.
+It was clear that Grumman's LEM had saved Apollo 13's day, and the joke invoice detailed $312,421.24 of charges for services rendered towing Rockwell's crippled command and service modules back to Earth:

 ITEM QTY Unit Description Unit Price